Joe W. & Dorothy Dorsett Brown Foundation

 - Service Learning: Contact Jestin Moorehead at STEM Library Lab

-- Shelter & Food Security: Invitation only; pre-approval required; application window closes August 31, 2025
+- Shelter & Food Security: Invitation only; pre-approval required; application window typically closes at the end of August each year

 Decision Timeline